-Dr. Anderson is an Associate Professor in the Department of Foods and Nutrition.
+Dr. Anderson is a Professor in the Department of Foods and Nutrition.

 His research focuses on the nutrition of women and infants, infant and young child feeding, breastfeeding promotion and protection, growth of infants and children, and body composition of infants, children and pregnant women, as well as community and international interventions for nutrition and health.
 Dr. Anderson also leads the popular Service-Learning program to Ghana study abroad program each year.
 He answers questions below about his background and career so far at UGA.